Daylily-Informatics/daylily/README.md

 ## _Fsx Mount Times Out During Headnode Creation & Causes Pcluster `build-cluster` To Fail_
 If the `S3` bucket mounted to the FSX filesystem is too large (the default bucket is close to too large), this can cause Fsx to fail to create in time for pcluster, and pcluster time out fails.
 The wait time for pcluster is configured to be much longer than default, but this can still be a difficult to identify reason for cluster creation failure.
 Probability for failure increases with S3 bucket size, and also if the imported directories are being changed during pcluster creation.
 Try again, try with a longer timeount, and try with a smaller bucket (ie: remove one of the human reference build data sets, or move to a different location in the bucket not imported by Fsx)

+## Cloudstack Formation Fails When Creating Clusters In >1 AZ A Region (must be manually sorted ATM)
+The command `bin/init_cloudstackformation.sh ./config/day_cluster/pcluster_env.yml "$res_prefix" "$region_az" "$region" $AWS_PROFILE` does not yet gracefully handle being run >1x per region.
+The yaml can be edited to create the correct scoped resources for running in >1 AZ in a region (this all works fine when running in 1AZ in >1 regions), or you can manually create the pub/private subnets, etc for running in multiple AZs in a region.
+The fix is not difficult, but is not yet automated.

 ## Advanced Topics